Shop closed for the month of March to prepare for the spring season. Re-opening in April!

 Remember that there are thousands of succulent varieties, and each is different.
 Some may look drastically different under stress, others barely different.
 In general all need strong light to be stressed but different kinds will respond differently to UV, cold, and drought.
 Good plant care and observation will reveal each plant’s delightful surprises.

 Finally, be aware that in the age of social media, plant people often post images of their plants only when they’re at their best.
 For succulents, this often means fully stressed.
 In reality the plants are not meant to look this perfect, colourful and photogenic all the time, all year long.
-Nor do they in their actual habitats.
+Nor do they in habitat.
 Succulent newbies often purchase chubby, colourful, stressed plants and then think they’re doing something wrong when they don’t look as colourful all year long.
 We live in Canada, not southern California, and must make some concessions for indoor growing.
 For some kinds only grow lights can keep them looking their best all year round.
 Don’t feel bad if your succulent doesn’t look as perfect as others on Instagram- I can 100% guarantee that they don’t look look like that all the time either.
 Not to mention the excessive use of filters, colour enhancement, etc. As is usual with social media people only want to show their “best.”
 I am somewhat guilty too 🙂 .
 Do your best to care well for your plants and learn to accept that they won’t, and shouldn’t, look perfect all the time; but bask in their glory when they do!

 Gallery – Succulent Stress In My Garden